cmpi66/azure-network-protocols/README.md

 11. Back in wireshark, filter for SSH traffic only
 12. From your Windows VM SSH into your Ubuntu virtual Machine, `ssh user@privateIP`
-  a.
-Type commands (ls, pwd and more) into the SSH session and observe SSH traffic spam in Wireshark d Exit the SSH session with control+d
+  - Type commands (ls, pwd and more) into the SSH session and observe SSH traffic spam in Wireshark
+  - Exit the SSH session with control+d

 ## Observe DHCP Traffic